mdias/rs_asio/README.md

 1. Run Rocksmith again
 1. Repeat until there is no cracks in audio.
 Your goal is to have smallest possible values without cracks.
 Find smallest possible LatencyBuffer and then gradually set buffer size until there is no cracks.
     1. Modify LatencyBuffer (try values 4,3,2,1)
-    1. Modify buffersize either in ASIO driver control panel or in CustomBufferSize option in the RS_ASIO.ini file
+    1. Modify buffersize either in ASIO driver control panel or in CustomBufferSize option in the RS_ASIO.ini file.
+For the beginning follow rule of thumb that buffer size should be divisible to 32
     1. Run Rocksmith
+    1. Look into `RS_ASIO-log.txt` if you experience any issues

 ### Known issues